Section 15 – Equality rights

 - The program targets a disadvantaged group identified by the enumerated or analogous grounds (Kapp, supra at paragraph 41).

-If the government fails to meet these requirements, it can still argue that the impugned measure does not have a substantively discriminatory impact within the meaning of subsection 15(1) (Kapp, supra at paragraph 40).
+If the government fails to meet these requirements, it can still argue that the impugned measure does not have a substantively discriminatory impact within the meaning of section 15(1) (Kapp, supra at paragraph 40).

 (a) Ameliorative or remedial purpose